Working together in partnership

 • Liaising with appropriate external support services.

-A Teaching Assistant (TA) is a person employed in school to support children’s learning under the direction of a class teacher.
+A teaching assistant (TA) is a person employed in school to support children’s learning under the direction of a class teacher.

 Educational Psychologists support schools and settings in the delivery of special educational needs for children and young people.